mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ]
 ```

-Looking through the output, the user seeing that the tag_sets_id is 800.
+Looking through the output, the user sees that the tag_sets_id is 800.

 ###Find the tags_id for 'odd' given the tag_sets_id